virtual-kubelet/systemk/README.md

 Compile `systemk` and start it with.

 ~~~
-sudo ./systemk --kubeconfig ~/.rancher/k3s/server/cred/admin.kubeconfig --enable-node-lease --disable-taint
+sudo ./systemk --kubeconfig ~/.rancher/k3s/server/cred/admin.kubeconfig --disable-taint
 ~~~

 We need root to be allowed to install packages.

 Now a `k3s kubcetl get nodes` should show the virtual kubelet as a node:

 ~~~
 NAME    STATUS   ROLES   AGE   VERSION   INTERNAL-IP   EXTERNAL-IP   OS-IMAGE            KERNEL-VERSION     CONTAINER-RUNTIME